leyserkids/cordova-plugin-audio-recorder-api/README.md

 The major enhancements are:

-- You can change the quality of output file by the qlevel arguments of the record method: QUALITY_LEVEL_HIGH for online music (about 128kbps), QUALITY_LEVEL_LOW for voice (about 36kbps).
-The default value is QUALITY_LEVEL_HIGH.
+- You can change the quality of output file by the bitrate arguments of the record method in kbps, DEFAULT_BIT_RATE_KBPS is 32.

 Introduction:
 --------------